v-morello/pyne2001/README.md

 ### Dependencies and Python version

 `pyne2001` works with both python 2.7 and python 3+, and does not depend on any external python libraries.
-You must have `gfortran` installed to compile the FORTRAN source; if you wish to use another compiler, you will have to install in development mode and edit the `Makefile` under `pyne2001/NE2001/src`.
+You must have `gfortran` installed to compile the FORTRAN source; if you wish to use another compiler, you will have to install in development mode (see below) and edit the `Makefile` under `pyne2001/NE2001/src`.

 ### Installation